BitBots-EcoWatt-Device/Milestone_5/README.md

 ### Command Execution Timing

-- Commands are received during configuration request cycles (every 5 minutes)
+- Commands are received during configuration request cycles (every 5 minutes by default)
 - Commands are executed immediately when received
+- Execution results are prepared for next upload
-- Execution results are included in the next data upload
+- Results are included in the next data upload payload
-- Results are cleared after successful upload
+- Results are cleared after successful upload with acknowledgment

 ### Manual Command Testing